 (1) The applicability and test coverage rules for Non-Standalone (NSA) only capable devices shall include the following:

-a) For each NR band in a device; test all the EN-DC or NE-DC exception test requirements as per test procedures in this specification.
+a) For each NR band in a device, test all the EN-DC or NE-DC exception test requirements as per test procedures in this specification.

 b) Test all the EN-DC or NE-DC FR2 non-exception test requirements in this specification with test procedures which refer appropriately back to TS 38.521-2 [9] for each NR band.
 Test only one EN-DC or NE-DC combination per FR2 band for each EN-DC or NE-DC configuration as defined in clause 5.5B of TS 38.101-3 [4] using LTE anchor agnostic approach.